Pledging and rewards

 Pledging is an important mechanism that encourages the growth of a healthy ecosystem within the Cardano blockchain.
 When you register a stake pool you can choose to pledge some, or all, of your ada to the pool, to make it more attractive to people that want to delegate.
 Although pledging is not required when setting up a stake pool, it can make the stake pool more attractive to delegators, as the higher the amount of ada that is pledged, the higher the rewards that will be paid out.
 The a0 protocol parameter defines the influence of the pledge on the pool reward.

-Monetary expansion: involves distinguishing between the total supply of ada and the maximal supply of ada.
-The total supply consists of all ada currently in circulation, as well as the ada in the treasury.
+- Monetary expansion: involves distinguishing between the total supply of ada and the maximal supply of ada.
+The total supply consists of all ada currently in circulation, plus the ada in the treasury.
 The maximal supply is the maximal amount of ada that can ever exist.
 The difference between these two figures is called the reserve.
-During each epoch, a fixed, (but parameterizable) percentage of the remaining reserve is taken from the reserve and used for epoch rewards and treasury, where the amount being sent to the treasury is a fixed percentage of the amount taken from the reserve.
+During each epoch, a fixed but parameterizable percentage of the remaining reserve is taken from the reserve and used for epoch rewards and treasury, where the amount being sent to the treasury is a fixed percentage of the amount taken from the reserve.

 Learn more about rewards sharing in the Rewards sharing and pledge on Cardano video.